-The automaton turned towards her once again, bowl having been acquired, and whizzed towards her, emanating those sharp intermittent sounds.
+The automaton turned her way again, the bowl having been acquired, and whizzed towards her, emanating those sharp, intermittent sounds.

 It was fine, because Zed had a plan.
 Or at least as much of a plan as she could muster.
 It was not much of a plan, really.

-As the automaton neared her, Zed reached down, grabbed a handful of wild strawberries.
-As the automaton reached her, she flung them up into the air, launching them as far as she could away from her.
+As the automaton neared her, Zed reached down and grabbed a handful of wild strawberries.
+Just as the automaton reached her, she flung them up into the air, launching them as far away from her as she could.

 And yet, she ran.
-Tears streaming down her face, she could barely make out the aerodome getting closer
+Tears streaming down her face, she could barely make out the aerodome as it got closer

-and closer—in fact, she would soon be no more than a few metres away.
-She kept running, running as fast as she could—she could make out the silhouette of Grandfather, between her tears— Grandfather, no!
+and closer — indeed, soon she would be only a few meters away.
+She kept running, running as fast as she could, and then finally — she could make out the silhouette of Grandfather, from in between tears —

 He turned towards her, curious.